leo-aa88/go-iso8583/README.md

 ---

-## Related Tools
+## Ecosystem & External Tools

-The following are external tools and projects within the ecosystem that you might find useful when working with ISO 8583 messages.
-Please note that these are maintained independently.
+The following are independently maintained tools in the ISO 8583 ecosystem.
+This project is not affiliated with them.

-* **[IsoFluent](https://isofluent.com)** — A free, client-side visual debugging suite for payment systems engineers.
-It provides a web-based interface for parsing and inspecting ISO 8583 messages, alongside utilities for handling EMV and TLV data.
+* **[IsoFluent](https://isofluent.com)** — Web-based ISO 8583 message inspection and debugging tool with EMV and TLV utilities.

+If you maintain a relevant ISO 8583 tool, feel free to open a PR.

 ---